 Of course how you load your camper is also crucially important.
 Choose your equipment carefully and don’t load it with stuff you don’t need – just because there are cupboards everywhere doesn’t mean you have to fill them.
 Naturally heavy stuff should all be loaded as far forward and as low as possible.

 Water is very heavy, a kilo per litre, so take only what you need and try to avoid driving with grey and black tanks full.
 Remember every kilo really does make a difference.

 Finally some brands offer a software update for the ESP system to take account of a higher than standard Centre of Gravity.
 Your dealer will be able to give you more information.
 He will also advise you that this does not in anyway compensate for over and/or poor loading!

 Light weight and good weight distribution cannot just be an aspiration, they are both absolutely crucial.
 You can have the most luxurious, underfloor heated palace ever created, but if it’s overweight it has no place on your truck.

 Quite apart from anything else, with the current breed of trucks bristling with computers correct loading is even more important than ever before.
 If the balance of the truck falls too far outside the parameters of the ESP and other electronic safety programs the computer may behave unpredictably or even inappropriately in an emergency situation.

 Every camper in our range is designed and built with this in mind but the way you load it is crucial too.
-If you bring all your camping gear when you come to collect your new camper (make sure your fuel tank is full too!) our load cell system can measure the weight on each wheel for you to make sure your truck’s happy before you leave.
+It is the owner’s responsibility to ensure that options and loading do not exceed vehicle manufacturer’s recommendations and Gross Vehicle weight (GVW), individual Axle weights and Centre of Mass guidelines must all be strictly adhered to.
+If you bring all your camping gear when you come to collect your new camper (make sure your fuel tank is full too!) our load cell system can measure the weight on each wheel for you to make sure your truck is happy before you leave.